FNP vs. PMHNP: Which Specialty is Better?

 6. PMHNP vs. FNP: Certification & Licensure Requirements

-The family nurse practitioner and the psychiatric mental health nurse practitioner will have specific certification and license requirements.
+Family nurse practitioners and the psychiatric mental health nurse practitioners will have specific certification and license requirements.
 Since the state regulates the practice of nursing, each state will have different rules and regulations when it comes to allowing a nurse practitioner to work, as well as the amount of autonomy the advance practice nurse will have.
 In general, you must hold an active RN license because this is a prerequisite to the advanced practice nurse licensure.
 The advanced practice nurse's credentials once completed will allow the registered nurse’s license to be upgraded to the advanced practice nurse's license.
 Keep in mind there are differences between the FNP and PMHNP when comes to the accrediting certifying bodies that offer the certification exam which you must pass to obtain your advanced practice nurse’s license.

 The family nurse practitioner must complete an exam from one of the accredited certifying bodies such as the American Academy of Nurse Practitioners Certification Board (AANPCB)